jamalshahverdiev/fail2ban-centos-configurator/Readme.rst

 The purpose of this scripts is to show how to automatically install/configure Fail2ban the and unban IP address from Jail list.

 Each time script will give menu to choose what you want and must do.
+Scripts is supposed SeLinux is disabled.

 In a Linux desktop terminal execute the following command to download codes: